fivdi/brkontru/doc/once.md

 ## once Function - One Time Listener

-Many objects EventEmitters that emit a 'ready' event after their construction has completed indicating that the object is ready for usage.
+Many objects are EventEmitters that emit a 'ready' event after their construction has completed indicating that the object is ready for usage.

 The once function is a helper function that will wait for all objects in an array of objects to emit an event and invoke a listener after they have all